giang184/currency-exchanger/README.md

 ### Project Description

-##### This project is a web application that will exchange your U.S. dollars into one of several currency in the drop down menu.
+##### This project is a web application that will convert between several currencies in the drop down menu.
 ---
 ### Tech Stack
 1. HTML5+CSS3